Security-First Governance: How to Protect Enterprise Analytics Without Slowing Down Innovation

 - Highly Confidential — Data restricted to named individuals: PHI, executive compensation, M&A information, regulated financial data.

-Automatic classification detects data patterns.
-When a Power BI dataset contains columns matching SSN patterns, medical record number formats, or credit card patterns, Purview automatically applies the appropriate sensitivity label — including cases where a dataset owner does not realize their joined data contains PII from a source system they are unfamiliar with.
+Automatic classification helps identify data patterns.
+When a Power BI dataset has columns that match specific patterns, Purview assigns the correct sensitivity label automatically.
+This feature is beneficial when a dataset owner may not know that their joined data contains PII from an unknown source system.

 Layer 3: Data protection